 Chapter 40B affordable housing: Frequently asked questions, CHAPA.org.

 An explanation of the affordable housing law and help in finding a home.

-Housing choice voucher program administrative plan, Mass.
-Dept. of Housing & Community Development, October 2020.
+Housing choice voucher program administrative plan, Executive Office of Housing and Livable Communities, October 2020.

 This 400+ page book outlines policies and procedures for Section 8 tenant-based programs, including topics such as fair housing, eligibility, discrimination, etc.